 At the end of the meeting, Trump made a plea to Sulzberger Jr. “I came from Jamaica, Queens, and became president of the United States.
 I’m sort of entitled to a great story—just one—from my newspaper.”

 His newspaper.
 See, he doesn’t hate the free press.
 He just hates not being loved by it.
-It doesn’t bode well for press freedom that there’s nothing there to love.
+It doesn’t bode well for press freedom in countries where it’s needed the most.

 END OF STORY